 A possible way of achieving such non-interactive protocol would be to explore the properties of $\Xi$-protocols, as done classically with $\Sigma$-protocols.
 For instance, the well-known Fiat-Shamir transformation~\cite{FS87} allows us to make $\Sigma$-protocols non-interactive (in the Random Oracle model).
 We wonder if there is a version of this theorem when the first message can be quantum.

-\paragraph{Witness indistinguishable/hiding protocols for $\QMA$.} Classically, there are two weaker notions that can substitute for ZK in different applications.
+\myparagraph{Witness indistinguishable/hiding protocols for $\QMA$} Classically, there are two weaker notions that can substitute for ZK in different applications.
 In Witness Indistinguishable (WI) proofs, we require that the verifier cannot distinguish if she is interacting with a prover holding a witness $w_1$ or~$w_2$, for any $w_1 \ne w_2$.
 In Witness Hiding (WH), we require that the verifier is not able to cook-up a witness for the input herself.
 We note that zero-knowledge implies both such definitions, and we leave as an open problem finding WI/WH protocols for $\QMA$ with more desirable properties than the known ZK protocols.

-\paragraph{Computational Zero-Knowledge proofs vs.~Statistical Zero-Knowledge arguments.} In this work, we show that $\QMA$ admits quantum ZK proofs and statistical ZK arguments.
-Classically, it is known that the class of problems with computational ZK proofs is closely related to the class of problems with statistical ZK arguments~\cite{OV07}.
+\myparagraph{Computational Zero-Knowledge proofs vs.~Statistical Zero-Knowledge arguments} Classically, it is known that the class of problems with computational ZK proofs is closely related to the class of problems with statistical ZK arguments~\cite{OV07}.
 We wonder if this relation is also true in the quantum setting.